PMatthaei/multiagent-particle-envs/README.md

 - To use recording, install ffmpeg: `sudo apt-get install ffmpeg`

-The following fffmpeg version was used:
+The following ffmpeg version was used:
 ```
 ffmpeg version 4.2.4-1ubuntu0.1 Copyright (c) 2000-2020 the FFmpeg developers
   built with gcc 9 (Ubuntu 9.3.0-10ubuntu2)